There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Conservation Biology; Natural Resource Management; Human Geography and Planning major sequences
+- Level 3 core unit in the Conservation Biology; Geographical Sciences; Applied Human Geography; Wildlife Conservation; Environmental Science and Management; Environmental Management; Environmental Geography and Planning; Geographical and Spatial Science major sequences

 - Unit Coordinator(s)

 - Enrolment inMJD-CONBI Conservation Biologyand Successful completion of

 or MJD-NRMGT Natural Resource Management

 or MJD-GGRPY Geographical Sciences

 or MNR-SAPEP Science and Policy: Environmental Planning